Michael Havers, Baron Havers: Early life and military service

 Havers was born in North Sheen in 1923, the second son of High Court judge Sir Cecil Havers and Enid Flo Havers, née Snelling.
 He was the brother of Baroness Butler-Sloss (born 1933) who in 1988 became the first woman named to the Court of Appeal and later President of the Family Division.

 He was educated at Westminster School, before joining the Royal Navy in 1941 during the Second World War.
 He served as a 19-year-old midshipman on HMS Sirius attached to Force Q in the Mediterranean.
 On 10 September 1943, he was promoted from temporary acting sub-lieutenant to temporary sub-lieutenant.
 Following the end of the war, he transferred to the permanent Royal Navy Volunteer Reserve during April 1947 in the rank of lieutenant seniority from 1 August 1945.

-After demobilization, he matriculated at Corpus Christi College, Cambridge, in 1946, where he read law.
+After demobilisation, he matriculated at Corpus Christi College, Cambridge, in 1946, where he read law.

 Legal career

 Havers was called to the bar in 1948 and undertook his pupillage in the chambers of Fred Lawton, as the pupil of Gerald Howard.
 Havers was made a Queen's Counsel in 1964.
 He was the Recorder of Dover from 1962 to 1968 and Recorder of Norwich from 1968 to 1971.
+In 1967, Havers represented Mick Jagger and Keith Richards for their trial for drug-related charges.
 He was elected a bencher of the Inner Temple in 1971.

 Political career

 Havers was elected to the House of Commons representing Wimbledon in 1970, a seat he held until 1987.
 He served as Solicitor General under Edward Heath from 1972 to 1974.
 He became a member of the Privy Council in 1977.
-He served as Attorney-General for England and Wales and Northern Ireland from 1979 to 1987 under Margaret Thatcher; his was the longest unbroken tenure of the office since the eighteenth century.
+He served as Attorney General for England and Wales and Northern Ireland from 1979 to 1987 under Margaret Thatcher; his was the longest unbroken tenure of the office since the eighteenth century.
 During the Falklands War, Havers was included in Thatcher's War Cabinet, to which he provided advice on international law and rules of engagement.

 In June 1987 he was appointed Lord Chancellor and consequently became a life peer as Baron Havers, of St Edmundsbury in the County of Suffolk, the last to be ennobled upon appointment.
 However, he was forced to resign that October, due to ill health.